What is TMS?

 • Session time

-Shorter bursts, often under 10 minutes per session
+Under 10 minutes per session

 • Use case

-Aimed at providing incredibly rapid symptom relief, also particularly effective in severe cases such as treatment-resistant depression and anxiety.
+Aimed at providing rapid symptom relief, also particularly effective in severe cases such as treatment-resistant depression and anxiety.

 Designed for a slower, gradual therapeutic effect and for individuals with less schedule flexibility.